Dumsor: Usage

 The word has been used by the general public in Ghana since 2012 in expressing anger, fun, mockery, worry and disappointment about the authorities and the ruling government.

 It has also gained popularity via social media websites such as Twitter and Facebook with the hashtag #Dumsor.
 In 2015, John Mahama used the word in a state visit to Germany while talking with Angela Merkel.
 He said he has been nicknamed "Mr. Dumsor" due to the power crisis, which he attributed to Nigeria for not supplying gas as required to Ghana through the West Africa Gas Pipeline.

 In a speech lamenting the poor electricity supply across Sub-Saharan African states, P. L. O. Lumumba, the Kenya lawyer and Pan-Africanist used the phrase dumsor dumsor making a statement that, "this dumsorization of African must stop".

 2024 Dumsor Threats

-In recent years, Ghana has work hard to stabilize its power sector, but in 2024, the Institute for Energy Security (IES) said that the nation faces renewed threats of power crisis as 560MW of Sunon Asogli Power Plant was shut down due to debt dispute.
+In recent years, Ghana has worked hard to stabilize its power sector, but in 2024, the Institute for Energy Security (IES) said that the nation faces renewed threats of power crisis as 560MW of Sunon Asogli Power Plant was shut down due to debt dispute.

 Sunon Asogli Power Plant is one of the largest power producers in Ghana.
 It provides about 12-15% of the country's electricity.